 A somewhat overlooked challenge is that scale models can be very difficult to transport on an airline half way around the world.
 Take time to plan and design a safe means to transport your model.
 Ideally, having the model transported in carry-on baggage would be safest approach.
 However, that probably isn’t feasible for larger scale models.

 Pack your model to survive the rigors of airline baggage handling and access/inspection by TSA agents.
 Pelican-style cases (often used for shipping electronic equipment) are very rugged.
-If feasible, select cases that do not cause oversized baggage charges (check with the airlines to confirm allowable sizes).
+If feasible, select cases that do not incur oversized baggage charges (check with the airlines to confirm allowable sizes).
 Cases with wheels are especially handy.
-Try to avoid using hand-made wood or cardboard boxes for checked luggage.
+Try to avoid using hand-made wood crates or cardboard boxes for checked luggage.
 Airlines are very reluctant to accept items that aren’t standard luggage due to liability issues.

 Remember that you will need to transport your own ground support equipment.
 This is critical if your model uses a long launch rod or rail, or if you’re bringing a launch controller tailored for cluster ignition.